angelazhang8/persimmon/index.md

 layout: default
 ---

-_How inspirational are inspirational quotes anyways?_
+_How effective at being inspirational are inspirational quotes anyway?_

 # About me